mkharibalaji/react-native-adyen-payment/README.md

 ### Additional Setup

 #### iOS
-As per the facebook RN doc, create a empty swift file in the name of your project and create the bridge ni your RN project,
+As per the facebook RN doc, create a empty swift file in the name of your project and create the bridge in your RN project,

 * Create a Swift file

 1. From Xcode, just go to:

       File → New → File… (or CMD+N)
       Select Swift File
       Name your file <YourProjectName>
       In the Group dropdown, make sure to select the group <YourProjectNameFolder>(Yellow Folder Icon), not the project itself(Blue XCode icon).

 2. Configure the Objective-C Bridging Header

       After you create the Swift file, you should be prompted to choose if you want to configure an Objective-C Bridging Header.
 Select “Create Bridging Header”.This file is usually named YourProject-Bridging-Header.h.
 Don’t change this name manually, because Xcode configures the project with this exact filename.

-    Note: there is only one Bridging Header per project, so once you have configured it, you won’t be prompted to do it again.
+    Note: There is only one Bridging Header per project, so once you have configured it, you won’t be prompted to do it again.

 * Within <YourProjectName.swift> empty file add the following,
 ```